 Pricing upon contact.

 Are you new to the email marketing game?
 Still trying to build up your email list?
 MailChimp is probably going to be the best place for you to start.
+That sasid, there are a few MailChimp alternatives if you’re ready to level up your email marketing.
 They’ve been focused on helping new businesses get started in email marketing by offering a free plan and allowing you to:

 Large selection of templates

 Built in photo editing